cloudera/director-azure-plugin/README.md

 **What does `images.conf` do?**

-The `images.conf` file defines the VM images Cloudera Director can use to provision VMs.
+The `images.conf` file defines the VM images Cloudera Altus Director can use to provision VMs.
 The `images.conf` file in this repository is continuously updated with the latest supported VM images.
 The latest supported images can be found in the [Azure Reference Architecture](http://www.cloudera.com/documentation/other/reference-architecture/PDF/cloudera_ref_arch_azure.pdf) (PDF).

 **How do I add another image I want to use?**

 1. Take the `images.conf` file found in this repository and add a new image using the following format:
     ```
-    image-name { # this is used to reference this image within Cloudera Director
+    image-name { # this is used to reference this image within Cloudera Altus Director
       # these fields uniquely identify the image, their values are found within Azure
       publisher: publisher_name
       offer: offer_name